A warm welcome awaits you

 With its origins in the 13th century, our church has been at the centre of parish life for generations and remains a focal point in the 21st century, bringing people together, caring for the community and marking significant events in both individual and national life.

-The current Covid-19 health crisis is challenging the life of our community as never before.
+Following the decision of the Archbishops of Canterbury and York, our church building is closed until further notice.
+However, our church remains alive and active in the community through social and other media.
+We look forward to re-opening the building and to welcoming you once more in communal acts of worship.
+Meanwhile, the current Covid-19 health crisis is challenging the life of our community as never before.
 Schools, pubs, restaurants, and faith and secular organisations are having to close or find new ways of working.
-We are all admonished to socially distance or isolate one from the other.
+We are all admonished to socially distance or isolate from each other.
 The church is responding by maintaining contact with the elderly, the lonely and the vulnerable, and neighbourhoods are coming together to provide invaluable help, support and care for their communities.

-Parish Church News Media
+Parish Church News